gupteswarameesala/sdk2.0/dell-training/overview.md

 **Setup pycharam** <br>

-1. Make sure python is installed
+1. Make sure python with version 3.8 and above is installed
 2. Download **pycharam** community version from this link https://www.jetbrains.com/pycharm/download/#section=linux <br>
 3. The file pycharm*.tar.gz will be downloaded, extract this file <br>
 4. Go to bin folder in the extracted folder and run **sh pycharam.sh** <br>